zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-iot-stream/ggsa-iot-stream.md

 1. In the workflow region click on the left most stage VendingMachineStream and make sure it has been highlighted with the color blue.

 2. This is the IoT Vending Machine Pipeline made up of 13 separate stages.
-Stay on the first stage *VendingMachineStream* with Live Output paused and understand the fields that are shown in the Live Output.
+Stay on the first stage VendingMachineStream with Live Output paused and understand the fields that are shown in the Live Output.
+In this Lab the pipeline has already been created for you.
+Follow the steps to understand how this pipeline was created.
+You do not need to make any changes to the pipeline here.

  ![](./images/openvmmpipelinepauseit.png " ")